desertedman/CHIP-8/README.md

 cmake --build ./
 ```

-At this point, a Linux executable should be already compiled and spit out.
+At this point, a Linux executable should be already compiled and spit out as
-Windows users with Visual Studio should further open the generated .sln file and
+"CHIP8" within the build folder.
+Windows users with Visual Studio should
-manually compile.
+further open the generated .sln file and manually compile.

 ### (Windows) 3.
 Compile

-Navigate to the generated build folder, open the .sln file, and right
+Navigate to the generated build folder, open the .sln file, and configure your
-click on CHIP8 in the Solution Explorer.
-Hit "Build", and your compiled
-executable should be in build/Debug/CHIP8.exe.
+project to use "CHIP8" as the startup project.
+You can do this by right
+clicking the solution in the Solution Explorer -> Properties -> Set "Single
+startup project" to "CHIP8"

 ## Controls